 The Story of Clark Air Base and Naval Base Subic Bay

-Two American military concerns located in the Philippines, Clark Air Base, and Naval Base Subic Bay were damaged by the eruption of Mount Pinatubo in 1991.
+Two American military concerns located in the Philippines, Clark Air Base and Naval Base Subic Bay, were damaged by the eruption of Mount Pinatubo in 1991.
 It was a major problem for the military even if only viewed in terms of the evacuation.
 The effort required more than 15,000 troops and dependents had to be transferred to Subic Bay.
 This is roughly 20 miles away from the eruption.

-About 100 of the Clark Air Base structured collapsed as a result of the disaster.
+About 100 of the Clark Air Base structures collapsed as a result of the disaster.
 Many more base facilities were severely damaged.
 It makes sense from one perspective that the Department of Defense would be interested in closing the damaged installation.
 But lava, smoke, and ash from the volcano were actually NOT the reason that Clark Air Base and Naval Station Subic Bay ultimately shut down.